Cassin01/nvim-conf/README.md

 ---

-## usefull infomation for one who start writing nvim setup by fennel (may be).
+## The following may be usefull infomation for one who start writing nvim setup by fennel.

 ### Reference